 The canal house is also where much of Scheer’s rum blend creations occur, in a surprisingly small room filled with hundreds of sample bottles of Scheer’s rum stocks, representing the enormous palette these master rum blenders can utilize to create custom rum profiles for hundreds of customers, including Banks and The Duppy Share.
 Carsten and Hein’s virtually anonymous work is experienced by rum neophytes and connoisseurs around the world.
 Our visit to E&A Scheer’s office in early 2016 was revelatory about this part of Scheer’s operation, but far from the complete story.

 Today, we’re visiting the warehouse, the less glamourous but equally important side of the company.
+We were shown everything from the Richmond industrial doors that make it easier for shipments to be made to the barrels where the rum was aging.
 Situated very close to Amsterdam’s docks, millions of gallons of rum arrive and depart here every year.
 Rum from twenty-five distilleries around the globe arrives in ISO tanks, 25.000 liters at a time and departs in many different sizes and containers, from 60-liter plastic totes up to 30,000-liter tank trucks.

 Just how large are Scheer’s operations?
 By the time their high proof distillates are diluted and bottled by brands, it’s the equivalent of tens of millions of bottles, putting them in the same realm as Havana Club and Appleton.
 Yet E&A Scheer has no brands of its own and does no bottling.
 Outside of a few rum industry insiders, they are virtually unknown – the way they prefer it — so as to not distract attention from their customers.